dotnet/docs/docs/machine-learning/tutorials/image-classification.md

     [!code-csharp[CallClassifySingleImage](./snippets/image-classification/csharp/Program.cs#CallClassifySingleImage)]

-1. Run your console app (Ctrl + F5).
+1. Run your console app (<kbd>Ctrl</kbd> + <kbd>F5</kbd>).
 Your results should be similar to the following output.
-You may see warnings or processing messages, but these messages have been removed from the following results for clarity.
+(You may see warnings or processing messages, but these messages have been removed from the following results for clarity.)

     ```console
     =============== Training classification model ===============